6 Things the Rich Do To Stay Rich

 If you don’t have a lot of cash in the bank, you probably think hiring a financial advisor or CPA is a waste of funds.
 But these professionals can help you map out a plan to make more money, allowing you to create a comfortable future for your family.

-Most fee-only managers charge approximately 1 to 2 percent of the funds they’re managing, according to a CNN Money report.
+Most fee-only managers charge approximately 1% to 2% of the funds they’re managing, according to a CNN Money report.
 You also might be able to find one who will charge by the hour, which typically ranges from $100 to $400.
 Even if you can only afford to meet with a financial expert on a quarterly or annual basis at first, it can be money well-spent.